intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ### dns_names_for_certificate
 - **Description:** This is a list of DNS names of the cluster.
-Values from this param will be acceptable addresses to access cluster in secure way.
+Values from this parameter will be acceptable addresses to access cluster in secure way.
 Key values have to be in format `DNS.X` where `X` is number greater than 6 (internally allocated symbolic addresses).

 - **Default value:** []